zucchivan/zucchivan/README.md

 ## I love deadlines.
-I like the whooshing sound they make as they fly by.💨
+I like the whooshing sound they make as they fly by. 💨

 ### Hello, Visitor! 👋

 I'm Ivan, Brazilian, graduated in computer engineering since 2017, professional software developer since 2014, currently located in Lisbon(🇵🇹) and I'm not sure how to write proper clever funny bios so I'm just gonna stick with the basic:

-- 🔭 I’m currently working with: Java; Spring; Relational Databases (mostly Postgres); Application servers (JBoss EAP, Tomcat); a little bit Cloud (Azure);
+- 🔭 I’m currently working with: Java; Spring; Relational Databases (mostly Postgres); Application servers (JBoss EAP, Tomcat); a little bit of Cloud (Azure);

 - 📈 Most used programming languages: Java, JavaScript & Python.